-Credivalores successfully achieved one of the main objectives for the financial planning of 2022, which was to have the resources needed to serve the amortization of the 9.75% bonds due in July 2022 ahead of time and to secured new credit lines to maintain the company's operation.
-However, given the current challenging macro scenario, we believe the growth dynamics may be significantly diminished, a situation that will affect the generation of income (interest and commissions) during the year and will have to be mitigated with greater efficiencies in operating expenses.
+Credivalores successfully achieved one of the main objectives for this year, which was to have the resources needed to serve the amortization of bonds due in July 2022 ahead of time and to secured new credit lines to maintain the company's operation.
+However, given the scenario as challenging as the one that has been developing so far in 2022, we believe the growth dynamics may be significantly diminished, a situation that will affect the generation of income (interest and commissions) during the year and will have to be mitigated with greater efficiencies in operating expenses.